Skip to content

 Insights

-Planning for Housing in Ontario – The Impact of the Provincial Policy Statement and its Recent Amendments on the future of development and housing in Ontario
+Planning for Housing in Ontario – The Potential Impact of the Proposed 2024 Provincial Policy Statement on the future of development and housing in Ontario

 5 minute read

 In its own words, the Provincial Policy Statement (PPS), “sets the policy foundation for regulating the development and use of land” in Ontario.
-Beginning in 2023, the Ontario government several policy changes to the PPS under the Housing Supply Action Plan.
+Beginning in 2023, the Ontario government proposed several policy changes to the PPS under the Housing Supply Action Plan.
 These changes aimed to simplify planning rules and promote greater housing supply.
-The initial drafts of the proposed PPS were released in 2023, with a subsequent draft issued in April 2024, which was open for comment until May of the same year.
-It is anticipated that the much of the 2024 PPS will be implemented sometime in 2024.
+The initial drafts of the proposed PPS were released in 2023, with a subsequent draft issued in April 2024, which was open for comment until May of the same year (the “proposed 2024 PPS”).
+It is anticipated that the much of the proposed 2024 PPS will be implemented sometime in 2024, on a date specified by an order in council.

-This article will outline the PPS policies on housing supply and land development, encompassing both longstanding provisions and new amendments[1] proposed in drafts for comment in 2023 and 2024.
+This article will outline the proposed 2024 PPS policies on housing supply and land development, encompassing both existing provisions and the proposed amendments.

 2.1 Planning for People and Homes